aveniridm/envion/IPAD_GUIDE.md

 ## Performance Tips for iPadOS
 - **Start with preset** — The presets work fine — let me know if anything’s wrong
-- **Monitor CPU usage** — Some iPads may struggle with very complex patches
+- **Monitor CPU usage** — Some iPads may struggle with very complex patches like Envion
 - **Close other apps** — Free up system resources for better performance
 - **Adjust buffer size** — In PlugData settings, if audio glitches occur